mc1017/Music-Synthesiser/readme.md

    - Current mode for other advanced features
    - Current playing volume
 6. **CAN Communication**: Transmitter keyboards will send key array information to the reciever borad, along with it's position among multiple connected keyboards.
 The reciever board will play the note according the the recieved information.
 (With connectoin up to 2 keyboards)
+7. **Polyphony** : The

 ## Code Structure

 The project follows a modular code structure, organized as follows:
 `main.cpp`: The main entry point of the program, responsible for initializing and running the system.

-The `main.cpp` is responsible for the following:
-- Imports Relevant Libraries
+All scheduling related tasks are implemented in `main.cpp`:
-- CAN Bus Communitcation:
+- Initialisation of ISRs, CAN Bus Communitcation, and Handshakes:
   - Performs initialization that sets filters, registers CAN Bus related ISRs, etc.
-- Handshake:
-  - Performs Handshake routine and assign transmitter / reciever roles on set-up.
-  - Assigns position values that are stored locally on each board.
 - Data Sharing:
   - Creates Mutexes and Saraphones for variables such as the `keyArrayMutex`, `RX_MessageMutex` for safe data sharing between tasks.
-- Starts RTOS:
-  - Initializes and runs appropreate threads according to their configuration (Only module, transmitter, or reciever).
-  - Starts the RTOS scheduler.
 - RTOS Tasks:
   - Scans Key matrix and updates variables for displaying / playing sound.
   - Displays relevant information that is provided by the ScanKeys task.
   - Plays notes according to the information provided by the ScanKeys task.
   - Sends information provided by the ScanKeys task or recieves information from the other boards depending on their configuration.
+- Starts RTOS:
+  - Initializes and runs appropreate threads according to their configuration (Only module, transmitter, or reciever).
+  - Starts the RTOS scheduler.

-All feature-specific code are included in [Libraries](#libraries).
+All feature-specific code are included as [Libraries](#libraries).

 ### Libraries